Regulated access to nuclear energy: the battle has only just begun...

 A factor of price stability

 When wholesale market prices collapsed as a result of falling thermal electricity costs and the injection of off-market financed renewable electricity across Europe, new entrants preferred to purchase their electricity on the wholesale market, abandoning the use of Arenh.
 This was particularly the case in 2016.
 Arenh is a kind of "free option", with potential buyers using it as they see fit, with no compensation for EDF in the event of renunciation.
-At the very least, this option should no longer be free, and the buyer should pay a premium, however modest.
+At the very least, this option should no longer be free and the buyer should pay a premium, however modest.

 It was only at the end of 2018 that Arenh demand for 2019 exceeded the 100 TWh ceiling for the first time, due to an upward anticipation of wholesale prices, forcing the Commission de Régulation de l'Energie (CRE) to reduce everyone's requests in order to stay within the volume stipulated by law.
-The rise in electricity prices on the wholesale market can be explained by the sharp increase in the price of carbon on the European allowances market, which has risen from around €8 to €25 per tonne ofCO2 in a very short space of time, and by the rise in oil prices on international markets.
+The rise in electricity prices on the wholesale market can be explained by the sharp increase in the price of carbon on the European allowances market, which has risen from around 8 to 25 euros per tonne ofCO2 in a very short space of time, and by the rise in oil prices on international markets.

 The Arenh demand for 2019 was 133 TWh, and the "entrants" only obtained 75% of the desired volume under the so-called pro rata rule.
 Things have got worse in recent weeks, as Arenh demand for 2020 has now reached 147 TWh, and CRE has been forced to use the same pro rata rule to reduce the claims of each of the 73 applicants, who have thus obtained only 68% of the Arenh volume requested.